#SkypeInterviews, #WebcamInterviews, #OnlineInterviews

-If CNN can broadcast Skype and other webcam interviews, why can't you for your documentary?
+If network news stations like CNN and FOX can broadcast Skype and other webcam interviews, why can't you for your documentary?

-Here are the biggest pros and cons of recording webcam interviews for your documentary.
+Scroll down to learn the pros and cons of recording a webcam interview for your documentary.

-Make sure your guest gets good light on their face.
+Make sure your guest has adequate and flattering light on their face.
 A window or a lamp can work great.
 Or if they have time to purchase a $40 light from amazon, even better.
 A simple production light like the YongNuo YN-300 Air can do wonders.

 On the other hand, avoid harsh lighting that may be coming in too bright from a window or overhead causing strong shadows.
 Also watch out for glare on glasses.